Taylor-pm-pl/CmdScheduler/README.md

     |    +-------------------- hour (0 - 23)
     +------------------------- min (0 - 59)

-This library also supports a few macros:
+This plugin also supports a few macros:

 * `@yearly`, `@annually` - Run once a year, midnight, Jan.
 1 - `0 0 1 1 *`
 * `@monthly` - Run once a month, midnight, first of month - `0 0 1 * *`